Gardaí to seek extradition of Gerry Hutch in connection with Regency Hotel attack

 That incident at the Regency Hotel occurred on February 5th, 2016 when a group of men dressed in mock Garda ERU uniforms and armed with AK47s burst into a weigh-in event for a boxing tournament.

-While the Gary Hutch murder effectively began the Kinahan-Hutch feud, the Regency Hotel attack escalated it and began a series of murderous attacks, mostly in Dublin, in the following years.
-While the dispute has dissipated in recent years, to date 18 murders have been linked to it.
+While Gary Hutch’s murder effectively began the Kinahan-Hutch feud, the Regency Hotel attack escalated it and began a series of murderous attacks, mostly in Dublin, in the following years.
+While the dispute has dissipated in recent years, 18 murders have been linked to it to date.

 In March, 2019, The Irish Times published the first official account from the Garda force alleging that Gerry Hutch was a leader in the feud.
 That detail arose during evidence presented in affidavits to the courts during actions against Dublin gang leader Liam Byrne and his associates by the Criminal Assets Bureau (Cab).